amspath/slidescape/README.md

 To enable OpenSlide support on Windows, download (or compile) the [64-bit binaries](https://openslide.org/download/) and put all of the DLL files together in an `openslide/` folder, and put that folder in the same location as `slideviewer.exe`.

-To enable OpenSlide support on Linux, install the library, either using a package manager or by building and installing it manually.
+To enable OpenSlide support on Linux, install the `openslide` library, either using a package manager or by building and installing it manually.
 The program will try to locate `libopenslide.so`, either in the default system library paths or in `/usr/local/lib/`.

+To enable OpenSlide support on macOS, install the `openslide` library using Homebrew or MacPorts.
+The program will try to locate `libopenslide.dylib` in the default install path: either `/usr/local/opt/openslide/lib/` for Homebrew, or `/opt/local/lib/` for MacPorts.

 ## Credits